immutable2022/setupRaspberryPi/README.md

 Why would we want a hacking minimalistic setup on a Raspberry Pi?
 Mainly because it's low powered and highly mobile.
 In addition if used exclusively for hacking purposes then your personal information won't be there.
 So the purpose of this guide is to provide the absolute minimum and safest environment for hacking.
 It will not suite every scenario but if it's mainly scripting it should do the job just fine.

+This tutorial covers:
+*installation of Dietpi
+*installation of JDK
+*installation of Anonsurf
+*some browser plugins
+*basic considerations for using VPN and TOR.

 There are already distributions tailored for RPi such as ParrotOS but require, or work best, in latest RPi 4 versions.
 RPi 3 or earlier versions are too resource constrained.
 Therefore for this guide a Raspbery Pi 3b+ was used and the aim is to have an installation providing Desktop UI but which is supposed to work most of the time under Linux shell for script execution.

 NOTE: during my setup I had to actually reinstall DietPi a bunch of times to get used to the options, navigation and also the sequence of steps.
 For example setting up the Network was a bit cumbersome.
 The most effective way I found was to start with network cable and when everything was ok, switch to Wi-fi.

-Also you might want first attempt to try and install Anonsurf before anything else since it's the only "non-standard" application that is required and since it takes control of your network through IP tables etc you might want to check how to install it first.
+Also you might want first attempt to try and install Anonsurf before anything else since it's the only "non-standard" application that is required and since it takes control of your network through iptables etc you might want to check how to install it first.
 This is indeed the core of this guide.
 Anonsurf is what will provide the most basic layer of security through TOR navigation.

 ## Install DietPi on a clean SD card